thailand travel

 My Southeast Asian odyssey is almost about to finish now, and it’s been unreal.
 I am currently in Cambodia (as I’m writing this article) and so far the entire journey has been bloody generous – in terms of experiences, as well as the expenses.

 I always harp on about travelling being cheaper than people think and I stand by that.
-I am sure you can travel pretty much anywhere in the world in under USD 25 (or Indian Rupees 1500) a day, and when it comes to Southeast Asia, be rest assured, you can survive for much cheaper.
+I am sure you can travel pretty much anywhere in the world for under USD 25 (or Indian Rupees 1500) a day, and when it comes to Southeast Asia, be rest assured, you can survive for much cheaper.
 (See this cost of travelling in Cambodia guide where I was travelling on less than 1000 Rupees a day).
 But what about the cost of travelling in Thailand?

 For Thailand, the country can feel expensive or unbelievably inexpensive.
 Here you can find super cheap hostels, for less than USD 5 a night, and then seemingly right next door you can find a luxurious property charging you a whopping USD 10,000 a night.